Want to go on a blind date ... with a YA book? |

 ![]() |

-Are you a teen or adult who is looking for more than just recommendations for a good book to read?
-Are you looking for a book you can't put down?
+Are you looking for a good book to read?
 Are you tired of reading random reviews and unhelpful suggestions?
 Have you ever considered going on a blind date with a great ... novel?
-Whether it's Valentine's Day weekend or just a relaxing reading day at home, everything you need is right here!
-Below are the first few sentences (generally the first paragraph) of amazing young adult fiction novels that appeal to teens, young adults, and adults.
-Most are chart-topping best sellers.
-Some are popular works of literature from New York Times or USA Today best-selling authors.
-Some are hot new indie releases that have reached the top 100, top 10, and even #1 spot on Amazon's best seller lists.
-Some of these books are mysteries full of suspense, twists, and turns.
-Most include exciting romance.
-All feature emotional journeys of great teenage characters, and they are all fantastic and worth the read.
-They also make perfect gifts!
-If you like the excerpts you read here, click "Reveal my date!" and you'll be able to see your potential "date" (book) on Amazon.com.
+Below are the first few sentences (generally the first paragraph) of amazing young adult fiction novels that appeal to both teens and adults.
+The books range from chart-topping best sellers and popular works of literature from New York Times or USA Today best-selling authors to hot new indie releases that have reached the top 100, top 10, and even #1 spot on Amazon's best seller lists.
+All feature emotional journeys of great teenage characters.
+They all make great gifts!
+If you like the excerpts you read below, click "Reveal my date!" and you'll be magically transported to Amazon where you'll be able to learn more about your potential "date" (book).
 You can either turn it down (no hard feelings) or give it a chance (wouldn't that be fun!).
-Be sure to come back and tell us what you thought of your date! ~Jen at mydreamcametrue.com P.S.
-If you're a member of Amazon's Kindle Unlimited, the top 13 books below are FREE to read!
-Do you love dystopian books, like The Hunger Games trilogy (by Suzanne Collins) or the Divergent series (by Veronica Roth)?
-Have a blind date with a dystopian book!
-You can also visit my YA Book Bucket List, YA Dystopian Book Bucket List, and my YA Contemporary Book Bucket List OR check out these descriptions of great YA books in ten words or less! |
+Be sure to come back here and tell us what you thought of your date!
+P.S.
+If you're a member of Amazon's Kindle Unlimited, the top 16 books below are FREE to read!
+You might also enjoy these popular posts: Blind date with a Kindle Unlimited book Blind date with a dystopian book Blind date with a mystery thriller Descriptions of great books in ten words or less Dystopian Book Bucket List Books similar to Shatter Me by Tahereh Mafi Contemporary Book Bucket List |

 Meet your potential dates ... |